How to set up a successful product import into the Plytix platform

-These functions below will help you reformat your data from multiple sources.
+The functions below will help you reformat your data from multiple sources.

 ⚠️ CSV Files cannot be more than 20MB

-Required fields and settings
+Required Fields and Settings

 All products in Plytix must have a unique SKU.
 This is how we identify your products in the system.
 Your spreadsheet must include one SKU column.
 These SKUs are not limited by characters and can include a combination of letters and numbers.